Synoptic Optical Long-term Investigations of the Sun

 at Kitt Peak National Observatory until July 2014, then temporarily moved to the University of Arizona Agricultural Farm in Tucson until October 2017, and is now being permanently relocated to Big Bear Solar Observatory in California.
+Construction of the new SOLIS facility began in April of 2021, and was mostly completed by the end of that year.
+In December of 2021, the primary telescope mount was installed inside the newly constructed building.
+In September of 2024, the VSM and FDP were successfully installed on the main telescope mount.
 Once back to operations, SOLIS will provide unique observations of the Sun on a continuing basis for several decades to understand the solar activity cycle, sudden energy releases in the solar atmosphere, and solar irradiance changes and their relationship to global change.